alzcheng/linkedIn_2nd_connect_js/README.md

   ## Bugs and Further Development
   * The company name must be entered with replacing spaces by "%2520" and "&" by "%2526".
-  * Included in the package.json is csv-writer.
-A further development could be to write the data to a csv file.
-See [link](https://stackabuse.com/reading-and-writing-csv-files-with-node-js/) for a quick tutorial on how to use csv-writer.
   *  Another further development could be for a user interface.

   ## Questions